 The need to support members through the registration process.
 Some administering authorities reported that they received far more queries from members who had problems registering for the portal than they had anticipated.
 Having member resources in place to assist with registration could help more people successfully register and therefore reduce the number of queries.
 Those resources might include factsheets, ‘How to’ videos and on-screen warning messages.
 We encourage software suppliers to consider improvements to the registration process.
 The other features of the portal are irrelevant if members give up during the registration process.
 We welcome the possibility of using biometrics to log in.
 This could both improve the member experience and maintain high levels of security.

 Lack of member engagement.
 Administering authorities recognise that members are more likely to be interested in their pension as they approach retirement.
-This may be reflected in low portal signup rates among younger members.
+This may be reflected in low portal sign-up rates among younger members.
 Administering authorities must consider the rules around opting out of digital, disclosure and annual benefit statements when communicating with members.
 We encourage continued documented efforts to contact and engage ‘black hole’ members.

 There will be central government initiatives in the near future that aim to improve member understanding of and engagement with their pensions.
 These include the launch of pensions dashboards and the possible introduction of ‘pensions season’ during which annual benefit statements will be produced.
 There may be increased interest in pensions as these initiatives are publicised.
 Administering authorities may be able to take advantage of this increased interest in pensions to encourage members to sign up for a member portal.